California: Spanish period

 After the Portolà expedition, Spanish missionaries led by Father-President Serra set out to establish 21 Spanish missions of California along El Camino Real ("The Royal Road") and along the California coast, 16 sites of which having been chosen during the Portolá expedition.
 Numerous major cities in California grew out of missions, including San Francisco (Mission San Francisco de Asís), San Diego (Mission San Diego de Alcalá), Ventura (Mission San Buenaventura), and Santa Barbara (Mission Santa Barbara), among others.

-Juan Bautista de Anza led a similarly important expedition throughout California in 1775–76, which would extend deeper into the interior and north of California.
+Juan Bautista de Anza led a significant expedition throughout California in 1775–76, which would extend deeper into the interior and north of California.
 The Anza expedition selected numerous sites for missions, presidios, and pueblos, which subsequently would be established by settlers.
 Gabriel Moraga, a member of the expedition, would also christen many of California's prominent rivers with their names in 1775–1776, such as the Sacramento River and the San Joaquin River.
-After the expedition, Gabriel's son, José Joaquín Moraga, would found the pueblo of San Jose in 1777, making it the first civilian-established city in California.
+After the expedition, Gabriel's son, José Joaquín Moraga, founded the pueblo of San Jose in 1777, making it the first civilian-established city in California.

 The Spanish founded Mission San Juan Capistrano in 1776, the third to be established of California's missions.

 During this same period, sailors from the Russian Empire explored along the northern coast of California.
 In 1812, the Russian-American Company established a trading post and small fortification at Fort Ross on the North Coast.
 Fort Ross was primarily used to supply Russia's Alaskan colonies with food supplies.
 The settlement did not meet much success, failing to attract settlers or establish long term trade viability, and was abandoned by 1841.

 During the War of Mexican Independence, Alta California was largely unaffected and uninvolved in the revolution, though many Californios supported independence from Spain, which many believed had neglected California and limited its development.
 Spain's trade monopoly on California had limited local trade prospects.
 Following Mexican independence, California ports were freely able to trade with foreign merchants.
 Governor Pablo Vicente de Solá presided over the transition from Spanish colonial rule to independent Mexican rule.